yueyu19/yueyu19.github.io/_teaching/traffic.md

 Each equation in the above system states that the total incoming flow equals the total outgoing flow.
 If $s_i>0$, then node $i$ creates an amount of $s_i$ incoming flow is <em>created</em>.
 At node $n$, a total amount of $\sum_{i=1}^{n-1} s_i$ incoming flow vanishes.

-In our example network, given the node-link incidence matrix in equation (2), the following flow and source-sink vectors satisfy the flow conservation constraints:
+You can check that the node-link incidence matrix in equation (2), the flow vector in equation (3), and the source-sink vector in equation (4) satisfy the flow conservation constraints in equation (5).

-$$ ,\,\, .$$

 ## Wardrop equilibria